Loyola University Chicago's COVID-19 protocol for faculty, staff, and students is as follows:

-What should I do if my vaccine card upload gets rejected?
+What should I do if my vaccine records gets rejected?

 If your upload gets rejected, it is likely because incorrect information was submitted or the information submitted does not line up with what we have on file.
-See the FAQ above for more deatiled information.
-If your card is not approved, please review your submission carefully and reupload it.
-If it still is not approved, you can email studentimmunications@LUC.edu for assistance.
-For a refresher on instructions, please see Vaccine Information.
+See the FAQ above for more detailed information.

-How long will it take for my card to get approved by the Wellness Center?
+How long will it take for my vaccine record to be approved by the Wellness Center?

 How to I submit my TB testing health record?